 In Singapore, interesting islandwide cycling routes provide the ultimate weekend escape.
-Despite the unfortunate business with oBike some time ago, there are still much benefits to hop on those two wheels, be it a shared bike or your own bike.
+With new bike-sharing operators coming into the picture, one can just hop on a bicycle conveniently to explore our city in a garden!
 Are you a cyclist in Singapore?
-Test your knowledge with these most commonly asked questions and see if you can answer them!
+Whether you are riding your own bike or a shared bike, test your knowledge with these most commonly asked questions and see if you can answer them!

 1. Are bicycles allowed on roads?

 Yes.
 Bicycles are allowed on roads.
 Cyclists have to obey the same rules as other road users — drivers and motorcyclists — do when on the road.
 Refer to the Road Traffic Act for more information.

 2. Are bicycles allowed on highways in Singapore?

 No. Bicycles are not allowed on highways in Singapore.
 It’s illegal to cycle on highways in Singapore because vehicles drive at higher speeds than on normal roads.
 Those cycling on expressways may be charged under Section 279 of the Penal Code for driving in a rash manner, which endangers human life or causes hurt or injury to any other person.

 3. Are bicycles allowed on pavements in Singapore?

 Yes, bicycles are allowed on pavements in Singapore but there is a maximum capped speed of 10km/h when one is on a public footpath.

 Bicycle insurance, commonly termed as Personal Mobility Insurance, is offered by selected insurance companies in Singapore.
 The ePROTECT personal mobility insurance, available for purchase at Tiq, does cover your bicycle if it gets stolen from your home.